Our People

 Funeral Director

-As my young family became teens (I have 2 daughters and a son), I gave up the long hours and retrained as a florist.
+As her young family grew, she gave up the long hours of salon life and retrained as a florist.

 email: michelle@funeral-link.co.nz